dilyantraykov/dilyantraykov.github.io/index.md

 I also like working with **Photoshop** and I've spent a couple of months designing graphic materials for the [AIESEC](http://aiesec.bg/) NGO where I shortly took the position of **Team Leader of the Communications team**.

 I recently purchased a GoPro and have started learning to edit my own videos with **Adobe Premiere**.
+You can have a look at the ones I've created in the following [YouTube playlist](https://www.youtube.com/playlist?list=PLWFU5U48cQnTxrT-OaUY8vsdKb0VyfTGx).

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Education